 5. Not Having a Plan and Winging It

 This has got to be one of the worst mistakes business owners make whether you’re a solopreneur or have a team of 5, 10, or 50.
 If you don’t have a plan things aren’t going to work.

 I don’t have any experience in the home building industry, but this explanation makes the most sense.

 - like building a house, you start with an idea

 - you tell the architect what you want your house to look like

-- the architect then draws up the plans the plans
+- the architect then draws up the plans

 - the plans go to a contractor and he sources out the trades, materials and prepares a schedule